5:10 PM

 Sierra's $950M Raise Isn't About Sierra.
 It's About Who Pays for the Messy Middle.

-Sierra closed a round at a $15 billion valuation this week.
+Sierra closed a round at a $15.8 billion valuation this week. $950 million led by Tiger Global and GV.
 For a company that had four design partners two years ago, that's a trajectory worth taking seriously.
 But the real signal in the story wasn't Sierra's raise.
 It was a throwaway line from Uber's CTO.

 The gap nobody talks about

-Uber's CTO told TechCrunch that after opening the door to agentic AI tools, they "blew through their AI budget" almost immediately.
-The results weren't bad — 10% of all code is now generated autonomously across 8,000 engineers, and a project estimated at a year got done in six months.
+Uber's CTO Praveen Neppalli Naga told TechCrunch that after opening the door to agentic AI tools, they "blew through our AI budget" almost immediately.
+The results weren't bad — across 8,000 engineers, about 10% of all code is now generated autonomously, and a project estimated at a year got done in six months.
 The ROI materialised.

 But the costs arrived first.